-[Note: Tricktionary is still under major construction.
-Please excuse the broken links and missing functionality.]
+[Note: Tricktionary is still under major construction.]

 The Tricktionary is a resource with a (nearly) comprehensive index of tricks and information on transitions, landing stances, and variations.
 The sport and art of tricking has grown so much from it's roots and a database and knowledgebase is necessary to help educate the current and future generation of trickers.
 The format of this site might be a bit overwhelming to a new user, but it's comprehensiveness is necessary with the diverse and complicated nature of tricking.